adibarra/adibarra.com/src/pages/projects.md

 ---
 title: Projects | Alec Ibarra
 display: Projects
-subtitle: A collection of interesting projects I've worked on, categorized by type
+subtitle: A collection of interesting projects I've worked on, sorted by recency.
 ---

 <ListProjects />